 “Daring to set boundaries is about having the courage to love ourselves, even when we risk disappointing others.”— Brené Brown

 Throughout history, boundaries have played an important role in human interactions.
 Ancient kingdoms, towns and villages marked their territories by building various structures such as moats, walls and forts.

 Our ancestors instinctively sensed the need to protect their communities against external threats and predators who were constantly on the prowl.
 These predators included soldiers and nomadic barbarians from other regions who were on a quest to loot and plunder.

 Today, we live in a relatively civilized world where political boundaries are respected and adhered to.
 Yet, this doesn’t imply that we should eliminate the need for protective structures.

 Just as countries need to maintain defined, political boundaries to protect their citizens, we too need to establish personal boundaries to safeguard our individual interests and shield ourselves against harmful influences.

-Just think about the countless stories you’ve heard of people who placed their trust in others, either in their workplace or in their personal life, and were eventually hurt, betrayed or even physically harmed by them.
+Just think about the countless stories you’ve heard of people who believed in others, either in their workplace or in their personal life, and were eventually hurt, betrayed or even physically harmed by them.

-Instead, we should balance a friendly disposition with some cautious pragmatism.
-By becoming more conscious of our interactions with others, we are securing both ours and our loved ones’ safety.
+Instead, we should balance a congenial disposition with some cautious pragmatism.
+By becoming more conscious of our interactions with others, we secure both ours and our loved ones’ safety.

 All my best on your journey,